mrhigham/minimal-mistakes/_pages/principles/digital-labels/index.md

 ## 8. Encourage close looking

-Prompt visitors to look back at the real objects on display: `Notice ...` / `Can you see ...?` / `Look at the ...`
+Prompt visitors to look back at the real objects on display.
+For example:

+* `Notice the telescope he is holding.`

+* `Can you see the ship in the distance?`

+* `Look at the tatau on her arms.`

 ## 9. No 'mystery meat' links